-Cordocentesis — also known as percutaneous umbilical blood sampling — is a highly specialized prenatal test in which a sample of the baby''s blood is removed from the umbilical cord for testing.
+Cordocentesis — also known as percutaneous umbilical blood sampling — is a diagnostic prenatal test in which a sample of the baby's blood is removed from the umbilical cord for testing.

-Cordocentesis can be used to detect certain blood conditions and infections.
-Cordocentesis can also be used to deliver blood transfusions and medication to a baby through the umbilical cord.
+Cordocentesis, which is usually done after week 18 of pregnancy, can be used to detect certain genetic disorders, blood conditions and infections.
+Cordocentesis can also be used to deliver blood and medication to a baby through the umbilical cord.

-Cordocentesis is used primarily to detect and treat blood conditions, such as fetal anemia — a lack of healthy red blood cells in a developing baby.
+Cordocentesis is used primarily to detect and treat blood conditions, such as fetal anemia — a low amount of healthy red blood cells in a developing baby.

 Cordocentesis carries potentially serious risks, including:

 - Infection.
-Rarely, cordocentesis can lead to a uterine infection.
+Rarely, cordocentesis can lead to a uterine or fetal infection.

 Ultimately, the decision to have cordocentesis is up to you.
-Your health care provider or genetic counselor can help you weigh all the factors in the decision.
+Your health care provider and a genetic professional can help you weigh the risks and benefits.

 How you prepare

-You might want to ask your partner or another close contact to accompany you to the appointment for emotional support or to drive you home afterward.
+You might want to ask your partner or a friend to accompany you to the appointment for emotional support or to drive you home afterward.